Mentor-Friends/tsccs-dev/docs/CORE_CONCEPTS.md

 # Core Concepts

-This document provides an in-depth explanation of the fundamental building blocks of **mftsccs-browser**: Concepts, Connections, Compositions, and Transactions.
+This document provides an in-depth explanation of the fundamental building blocks of **mftsccs-browser**: Concepts, Connections, Compositions, Transactions, and Querying.

 ## Table of Contents